holochain/HOW/README.md

 # HOW

 This repo contains and embodies the standards and processes for the documentation and evolution of the Holochain Framework and Ecosystem, in other words, **how** we come into alignment.
-(If you want HOW to be an acronym it could be Holochain Organizational Work, or Holochain Ongoing Wishes, or the recursive How Organizing Works)
+(If you want HOW to be an acronym it could be Holochain Organizational Work, or Holochain Ongoing Wishes, or Holochain Organized Wisdom, or the recursive How Organizing Works)

 ## What is a HOW